meganyyu/Prolific/README.md

 - Basic profile customization
 - Users can follow other users

-**Possible future iterations?**
+**Possible future iterations**
 - Users following a project get notifications each time a round ends/starts
 - Modify class that deals with user engagement/scoring to instead send out the data to some server to do more complex analysis (e.g. maybe we want votes from new, unique users that haven't voted for that particular user before to count more than habitual voters --> need a graph database)
 - More gamification of the app
     - Users can set project types to change the pacing of the project's storyline - normal, speed-round, etc.
     - Temporary projects - have the option to make an entire project deletable - anyone who submits to that project will be notified that the entire project is deletable
 - Private projects - users can create private projects that is only visible to a group of people (like creating a private game room!), snippets can only be posted to these projects by certain people
-- Find way to rank what order you see projects on your explore page (so that you don't just interact with the top interacted projects, but see new ones too)
+- Find a way to rank what order you see projects on your explore page (so that you don't just interact with the top interacted projects, but see new ones too)

 ### App Evaluation